gramineproject/graphene/Documentation/howto-doc.rst

 using one of the `Breathe directives`_, like ``.. doxygenfunction::`` or ``.. doxygenstruct::``.

-:ref:`Old Wiki <old-wiki>` is imported as it was, in Markdown, but new documentation should be written in reST.

 The documentation should be written with ``html`` builder of Sphinx in mind.
 The :file:`manpages/` subdirectory also targets ``manpage`` builder.
 Other builders (like ``latex``) may be considered in the future, but for now their output is